zoan/appstem-project/README.md

 #### Frontend / Endless Scroll Effect

 - To achieve the endless scroll effect I am assuming that after a user enters a search query, once they scroll close enough to the bottom of the page the middleware/API will be called to retrieve the next page of images.
+  - Initially I had the page load more images once it got to the exact bottom of the page, but later added an offset value to make the loading experience a little more seamless for the user.
+This offset can be adjusted based on user feedback if necessary to make the UX even smoother.
 - For implementation, I am utilizing a scroll event listener that keeps track of helpful scroll-related values and will fetch the next page of image results when the bottom of the page is detected.
+- In terms of form management, I usually use a library like Formik, but for this project I decided that the form was simple enough to just utilize the basic `<form>` element and handle the search input with that.
+If the project were to add more forms and if the forms increased in complexity I would definitely look into using a form library.
+- In terms of state management, I felt that the requirements weren't complex enough to require the use of a 3rd party state management library like Zustand/Jotai/Context/Redux.
+The built in local state management in React was enough for this project, but if the scope were to increase and resulted in more data being shared in more places, I would re-evaluate and make a decision to incorporate a state management library based on the new scope.

 #### Middleware / API